pac4j/pac4j/documentation/docs/clients/openid-connect-config.md

 config.setRequestObjectSigningAlgorithm(JWSAlgorithm.RS256);
 ```

-The key used is the one stored in the RP JWKS (`config.getRpJwks`) so it must be defined.
+The request object is signed with the key from the RP JWKS (`config.getRpJwks()`), so configure that key as well as the algorithm.

 ## 4) Tokens